BarnesFoundation/Barnes-Focus/README.md

 Adding to the translations can be done via a one-time job.
 Preferably, a `rake` task.
 You can refer to file: `/lib/tasks/data.rake` on how translations are added.

+## Environment Variables

+You can find the `private/.env.template` file is committed.
+In order to setup everything locally, you'll have to:

+- Copy this file into root and rename to `.env`.
+Populate it with your own correct values
+- Update line 9 of `lib/google_translate.rb` - It should point to your own `.json` Google Credentials file, in order to get Google Translate working. the file

+**Internal note for the Barnes developers**: Request access to the additional contents of the `private` folder, necessary for SSH and the Google Credentials .json file.

+If you need to add new environment variables, be sure to add a value into the `.env.template` file so it's known in the repository as well.

 ## Run the application